knee-koh/MarIOnette/README.md

 [Playground](https://www.youtube.com)

 ### Requirements
-Blender 3.2 or above
+- Blender 3.2 or above
-Arduino 2.0 (Earlier versions have also been tested to work)
+- Arduino 2.0 (Earlier versions have also been tested to work)
-     Install the following libraries:
+    - Install the following libraries for Arduino:
-         AccelStepper
+        - AccelStepper
-         PWMServo
+        -  PWMServo
-         Adaftui_Neopixel
+        -  Adaftui_Neopixel

 ### Installation on Mac
-Download the Marionette.zip file from the Blender Plugin folder Open Blender
+1. Download the Marionette.zip file from the Blender Plugin folder
+2. Open Blender
-Go to edit > preferences
+3. Go to edit > preferences
-Select "Add Ons"
+4. Select "Add Ons"
-Click on "Install" in the upper right
+5. Click on "Install" in the upper right
-A browser should pop up.
-Navigate to the .zip file you downloaded and select it Click on the check box next to the add-on to enable it To view MarIOnette, press 'N' to bring up the side bar
+6. A browser should pop up.
+Navigate to the .zip file you downloaded and select it
+7. Click on the check box next to the add-on to enable it
+8. To view MarIOnette, press 'N' to bring up the side bar

 ### Installation on Windows
-Download the Marionette.zip file from the Blender Plugin folder (IMPORTANT) Open Blender as Administrator
+1. Download the Marionette.zip file from the Blender Plugin folder
+2. (IMPORTANT) Open Blender as Administrator
-Go to edit > preferences
+3. Go to edit > preferences
-Select "Add Ons"
+4. Select "Add Ons"
-Click on "Install" in the upper right
+5. Click on "Install" in the upper right
-A browser should pop up.
-Navigate to the .zip file you downloaded and select it Click on the check box next to the add-on to enable it To view MarIOnette, press 'N' to bring up the side bar
+6. A browser should pop up.
+Navigate to the .zip file you downloaded and select it
+7. Click on the check box next to the add-on to enable it
+8. To view MarIOnette, press 'N' to bring up the side bar

 ### Setup
-Add actuators inside the actuator panel
+1. Add actuators inside the actuator panel
-Add leds inside the LEDs panel
+2. Add leds inside the LEDs panel
-Make sure you select all the correct pins as they are attached to your microcontroller In the sync panel, name your project and select a save directory Hit "Sync"
+3. Make sure you select all the correct pins as they are attached to your microcontroller
+4. In the sync panel, name your project and select a save directory
+5. Hit "Sync"
-Open your file browser and navigate to the project you just created Open the MarIOnette_Template_V1.ino file; Arduino should launch Plug in your microcontroller
+6. Open your file browser and navigate to the project you just created
+7. Open the MarIOnette_Template_V1.ino file; Arduino should launch
+8. Plug in your microcontroller
-Specify your board and serial port
+9. Specify your board and serial port
-Hit "Upload"
+10. Hit "Upload"
-Back inside Blender, Enable Serial in the MarIOnette Serial panel Refresh the serial ports and select the desired port Press "Connect"
+11. Back inside Blender, Enable Serial in the MarIOnette Serial panel
+12. Refresh the serial ports and select the desired port
+13. Press "Connect"
-Go through your actuators and adjust the mapping values until the viewport matches what's on your desk For bones:
+14. Go through your actuators and adjust the mapping values until the viewport matches what's on your desk
+    - For bones:
-    Move the bone to the minimum angle value (-90 by default) Change the minimum mapped value (1000 by default) until you have a match Move the bone to the maximum angle value (90 by default) Change the maximum mapped value (2000 by default) until you have a match Repeat for all actuators
+       1. Move the bone to the minimum angle value (-90 by default)
+       2. Change the minimum mapped value (1000 by default) until you have a match
+       3. Move the bone to the maximum angle value (90 by default)
+       4. Change the maximum mapped value (2000 by default) until you have a match
+       5. Repeat for all actuators

 ### IMPORTANT
 For MarIOnette to send values to the microcontroller, you must keep the MarIOnette tab open and visible in your Blender viewport

 ### MarIOnette currently supports the following actuators:
-Servos
+- Servos

-GIFs of examples
+- GIFs of examples

-PWM - Piro or playground
+- PWM - Piro or playground

-GIFs of examples
+- GIFs of examples

-ON/OFF (Solenoid)
+- ON/OFF (Solenoid)

-GIFs of examples - Piro
+- GIFs of examples - Piro

-Dynamixels and Bus Servos
+- Dynamixels and Bus Servos

-GIFs of examples - Spidahbot
+- GIFs of examples - Spidahbot

 ### And LEDs:
-Single channel
+- Single channel
-Gif of glowing led from playground
+- Gif of glowing led from playground
-Neopixels
+- Neopixels
-Gif of playground or piro example
+- Gif of playground or piro example